alexjx/pem2secret/README.md

 # pem2secret

-This is a simple tool to format PEM files for used in K8S as secrets.
+This is a simple tool to format PEM files for used in K8S as secrets. (since I'm too lazy to format the indent...)

 ## Usage